CVC-Lab/GRL-SNAM/README.md

 ## Contact

-For questions or issues, please open a GitHub issue (anonymous communication for double-blind review).
+For questions or issues, please open a GitHub issue.

----

-**Note**: This is an anonymous submission.
-Author information will be revealed upon acceptance.